 Designed for students wishing an advanced course in mathematics.
 First semester is a detailed study of trigonometry.
 Second semester is the study of sequences and series, statistics and pre-calculus.
-College credit can be taken for this course.
+College credit may also be taken for this course if the student meets specific test requirements or the prerequisite, completes a college registration form, and pays tuition to the college.